polterguy/magic.lambda.sockets/README.md

 ## [sockets.signal]

-In addition to the above, you can explicitly invoke SignalR methods by signaling the **[sockets.signal]** slot, which will automatically transform the specified children **[args]** nodes to JSON, and invoke the specified method for all connections somehow subscribing to the specified method - Allowing you to filter according to groups, users and roles if you wish.
+In addition to the above, you can explicitly publish SignalR events by signaling the **[sockets.signal]** slot, which will automatically transform the specified children **[args]** nodes to JSON, and invoke the specified method for all connections somehow subscribing to the specified method - Allowing you to filter according to groups, users and roles if you wish.
 Below is an example.